grafana/alloy/docs/sources/reference/cli/run.md

 ## Configuration conversion (beta)

-When you use the `--config.format` command-line argument with a value other than `flow`, {{< param "PRODUCT_ROOT_NAME" >}} converts the configuration file from the source format to River and immediately starts running with the new configuration.
+When you use the `--config.format` command-line argument with a value other than `alloy`, {{< param "PRODUCT_ROOT_NAME" >}} converts the configuration file from the source format to River and immediately starts running with the new configuration.
 This conversion uses the converter API described in the [grafana-alloy convert][] docs.

 If you include the `--config.bypass-conversion-errors` command-line argument,